 In short, I think the BoJ is likely to keep monetary policy on hold while other central banks raise interest rates and monitor the bond markets' response accordingly.
 The widening spread of bond yields between Japan and other countries is likely to be a magnet that attracts money from Japan and weakens the Japanese currency.

-In addition, the Bank of Japan still applies a “control yield policy” in which it limits the movement of the Japanese 10-year government bond yield to ±25 basis points greater or less than zero.
+In addition, the Bank of Japan continues to implement a “control yield policy” in which it limits the movement of the Japanese 10-year government bond yield to ±25 basis points greater or less than zero.
 As other central banks raise interest rates, bond yields in those countries are likely to rise.
 Not Japan!
-So with widening spreads, Japanese investors are likely to continue investing more money abroad, which would push the currency lower.
+Therefore, with the widening of the spreads between the returns, it is likely that Japanese investors will continue to invest more money abroad, which will push the currency lower.